russellsdickerson/russellsdickerson.github.io/_pages/cv.md

 Service and Leadership
 ======
-* Collaborated across research and industry teams
+* Collaborated across research and industry teams-->